msiesse/RT/README.md

 ./rtv1
 ```

-You should have something like this:
+You should have something like this:<br/>

 <img src="images/rt_screen_1.png" width="200px" >